laughinghan/choreographer/README.md

 Your server is my stage -- dirt simple URL routing for Node.js.
 Easy to use, easy to understand.
 Sinatra-style API.

-(This has been tested up to Node.js v0.4.5.)
+(This has been tested with Node.js v0.2.0-v0.4.8.
+Should work with all subsequent versions too.)

 Install
 -------